vanklompf/vanklompf.github.io/_posts/2020-12-06-prefetching.md

 ---

-In [previous post](/blog/shrinking-structure-part2) we have been looking on various, sometimes intrusive and complicated methods of compacting data structures for providing better memory and cache usage.
+In [the previous post](/blog/shrinking-structure-part2) we have been looking on various, sometimes intrusive and complicated methods of compacting data structures for providing better memory and cache usage.
 Today we will continue with other method of improving performance for data intensive applications: prefetching.
 <p align="center">
 <img src="/assets/images/2020-01-16-prefetching/static_ram.jpg">
 </p>